qhmu/qhmu.github.io/index.md

 {% include section.html %}

-We are a computational laboratory at the Department of xx, xxx University.
+We are a computational biology laboratory at the Department of Applied Biology and Chemical Technology (ABCT), The Hong Kong Polytechnic University.

 ## Highlights